-Is anesthesiology one of America’s most stressful careers?
+Anesthesia has been described as 99% boredom and 1% panic.
+Is anesthesiology one of America’s most stressful jobs?
 Not according to prominent Internet media sources.

 - Enlisted Military Personnel

 - Police Officer

 ABCnews.go.com listed the Top 10 Most Stressful Jobs in America in 2014, and those jobs were:

 - Medical Professionals (The article highlighted surgeons for their need to constantly focus, psychiatrists for their need to intently listen, dentists for being on their feet all day, and interns for their lack of sleep).

 - Emergency Personnel (The article highlighted firefighters and emergency medical technicians).